-Big disclaimer here; during my trip in Budapest I went to a beautiful 19th century library hidden within a modern library and worked on an amazing post about my trip to Bulgaria.
+Big Disclaimer; during my trip in Budapest I went to a beautiful 19th century library hidden within a modern library and worked on an amazing post about my trip to Bulgaria.
 Yes, I can confidently say “amazing” to my original post as the library was inspiring and had me in my writing grove.
 This is sadly not that post, that post somehow disappeared out of thin air from my iPad like the sock in the dryer that I also lost in Budapest while doing laundry.
 So if this post doesn’t sound amazing or inspire you to pack your bags and visit Bulgaria, I apologize in advance.

 Sofia for being a smaller European city has tons of things to do and a lot of it is free.
 Don’t believe me?
 Check out this link here for details of walking tours, bike tours, hiking tours to Vitosha mountain, jogging tours, graffiti tours and even food tours.
 And did I mention they are all free!!!
-Of course, with the concept similar to many of the free walking tours in other countries where you tip your guide at the end of the tour.
+Of course, with the concept similar to many free walking tours in other countries where you tip your guide at the end of the tour.

-While I wasn’t able to do all of these or opted out below are my personal tips on these tours based off my own experience or what I heard from those who did the tour.
+While I wasn’t able to do all of these or opted out, below are my personal tips on these tours based off my own experience or what I heard from those who did the tour.

 Hiking Vitosha Mountain Tour – While this is a free tour you do have to pay for the train transfer which is $6 Lev or roughly $3.45 dollars.
 This is a hiking tour and not to be confused with a walking tour as you will be visiting a mountain.
 The guide advises people to wear at the very least gym shoes, bring water and pack a lunch for this tour.
 Keep this in mind and plan accordingly.

-Plovdiv offers a free walking tour (11am, 2:30p during summer months, and 6p.) which really helps maximize the day trip and get a good overview of the city.
-By the time our group arrived to Plovdiv we had missed the 11a tour and the 2:30p tour wasn’t available so we walked around the new and old town on our own, ate a typical Bulgarian lunch and got lost in the Plovdiv neighborhoods until the 6p tour.
-My favorite neighborhood was “Trap” as it was once an abandoned neighborhood that just until recently had a renaissance so to speak with many great restaurants, shops and cafes opening up including a cafe themed after the tv series coffee shop, “Central Perk” in Friends.
-The neighborhood itself is filled with awesome murals which only adds to the color of this charming neighborhood.
-Of the many awesome walls the ones by the crew Stern below were my favorite.
+Plovdiv offers a free walking tour (11am, 2:30pm and 6pm, during summer months.) which really helps maximize the day trip and get a good overview of the city.
+By the time our group arrived to Plovdiv we had missed the 11a tour and the 2:30p tour wasn’t available, so we walked around the new and old town on our own, ate a typical Bulgarian lunch and got lost in the Plovdiv neighborhoods until the 6p tour.
+My favorite neighborhood was “Trap” as it was once an abandoned neighborhood that just until recently had a renaissance so to speak with many great restaurants, shops and cafes opening up.
+Including a cafe themed after the tv series coffee shop, “Central Perk” in Friends.
+The neighborhood itself is filled with awesome murals, which only adds to the color of this charming neighborhood.
+Of the many awesome walls, the ones by the crew Stern below were my favorite.

 Ultimately, no matter how you decide to make this trip your own or any trip for that matter, remember it’s yours to keep just like I can say about my time in Sofia.
-7 years ago or even 6 months ago I wouldn’t have thought that Bulgaria would start my #GirltakesMundo journey but now I don’t see how else it could have started.
+7 years ago or even 6 months ago, I wouldn’t have thought that Bulgaria would start my #GirltakesMundo journey but now I don’t see how else it could have started.
 Sofia is mine to keep!